 Environmental testing can include laser damage threshold of the optical element, thermal cycling, humidity cycling, and coating durability/adhesion.

 Once an optic has passed all of its inspection points, it can be used in one of two ways: the optic can be packaged and sold as an individual item, or it can be incorporated into an assembly.
 Our packaging goes through drop testing to help prevent damage from accidental mishandling when an optic is inside.
+In addition, optics can be vacuum packaged to prevent any environmental contamination during transit to your site.
 Our assemblies can be as simple as mounting the optic for easy integration into an experimental setup, or as complex as a multi-element telescope, collimator, or microscope objective.
 Thorlabs’ vertically integrated structure allows us to utilize our own machine shops to provide custom mounting for optics, along with assemblies built to form fit OEM applications.